eemanalyzeR is an R package providing tools for

 run_eems(input_dir = system.file("extdata", package = "eemanalyzeR"),

-filename = "eemanalyzeR-example", interactive = FALSE)This function will export the processed data, indices calculations, and plots by defaults we can look at the function outputs.
+filename = "eemanalyzeR-example")This function will export the processed data, indices calculations, and plots by default.
+We can look at the function outputs:

 #> ~/